-- 43. The ACCC considers that the likely benefit from HP's RPM Conduct will outweigh the likely public detriment from the conduct.
+- 46. The ACCC considers that the likely benefit from HP's RPM Conduct will outweigh the likely public detriment from the conduct.
 While the likely public benefits from the RPM conduct are likely to be modest, any public detriment is likely to be even more limited.
-In particular, the RPM Conduct: - applies only to the HP Online Store which represents a very small portion of total sales of HP products.
+In particular, the RPM Conduct: - applies only to the HP Online Marketplace Stores which represent a very small portion of total sales of HP products.
 Other suppliers of HP products, and competing products, are likely to constrain any attempt by HP to use the RPM Conduct to raise retail prices.
-Further, HP currently sets prices for the HP Online Store and would be likely to continue to do so, with or without the RPM conduct, and - is likely to allow HP to realise efficiencies through appointing a third party with expertise in logistics services to fulfil orders placed through its online store while maintaining control over the operation of other aspects on the online store, including pricing and promotional strategies which HP is likely to best placed to manage.
+Further, HP currently sets prices for the HP Online Marketplace Stores and would be likely to continue to do so without the RPM conduct because it would be selling directly to customers and contracting out the fulfilment function, and - is likely to allow HP to realise efficiencies through appointing a third party with expertise in logistics services to fulfil orders placed through its online store while maintaining control over the operation of other aspects on the online store, including pricing and promotional strategies which HP is likely to best placed to manage.